nixworks/public/news/2013/05/5/README.md

 Five soldiers were killed and two others were wounded yesterday during pursuit operations against communist New People’s Army (NPA) rebels who attacked a mining complex in Sipalay City, Negros Occidental late Friday.

 ### [War in Somalia (2009-present):Eight people are dead after a suicide bomber rams an explosive-laden car into a convoy carrying Qatari officials through the center of Somalia's capital Mogadishu.
 Al-Shabaab claims responsibility for the attack. ](/news/2013/05/5/war-in-somalia-2009apresent-peight-people-are-dead-after-a-suicide-bomber-rams-an-explosive-laden-car-into-a-convoy-carrying-qatari-offi.md)
-_Context: Al-Shabaab, Mogadishu, Qatar, Somalia, War in Somalia (2009-present)_
+_Context: Mogadishu, Qatar, Somalia, War in Somalia (2009-present), al-Shabaab militants_

 ### [Three people are dead and over 200 are injured when Hefajat-e-Islam and Jamaat-e-Islami clash with police in Dhaka, Bangladesh. ](/news/2013/05/5/three-people-are-dead-and-over-200-are-injured-when-hefajat-e-islam-and-jamaat-e-islami-clash-with-police-in-dhaka-bangladesh.md)
 At least three people were killed and over 200 injured as radical Islamists of Hefajat-e Islam and Jamaat-e-Islami jointly clashed with the police at the capital during the Dhaka Siege programme by th